The 159th Commencement

-Garrett-Evangelical Theological Seminary is excited to celebrate its 158th Commencement on May 15, 2015.
-This year's commencement speaker will be award-winning journalist and best-selling author, Alex Kotlowitz.
+Garrett-Evangelical Theological Seminary is excited to celebrate its 159th Commencement on May 13, 2016.
+This year's commencement speaker will be founder and president of the Children's Defense Fund, Marian Wright Edelman.
 Garrett-Evangelical will also be honoring two distiguished alums and over 75 graduates.
-Graduation events begin with Senior Chapel on May 14th at 7:00 p.m. in the Chapel of the Unnamed Faithful at Garrett-Evangelical.
-Commencement is on May 15th at 10:00 a.m. at First United Methodist Church with a reception to follow.
+Graduation events begin with Senior Chapel on May 12th at 7:00 p.m. in the Chapel of the Unnamed Faithful at Garrett-Evangelical.
+Commencement is on May 13th at 10:00 a.m. at First United Methodist Church with a reception to follow.

 LIVE WEBCAST SCHEDULE